 Social mobilisation activities sparked discussions about family planning at the community level and directed clients to health facilities for family planning information and services.
 All mobilization activities focused on making family planning information available and bringing services closer to community members, even in hard-to-reach areas.
 To learn more about how NURHI 2 conducted effective social mobilizations, click here.

-Neighbourhood Campaigns: During neighbourhood campaigns, mobilisers move from door to door talking about the benefits of family planning and referring people to access family planning services at nearby facilities.
-If an outreach is planned, mobilisers will inform the community about the free family planning services available at selected health facilities.
+During neighbourhood campaigns, mobilizers moved from door to door talking about the benefits of family planning and referring people to nearby family planning services.
+Mobilizers also informed community members about periodic outreach clinics offering free family planning services in their communities.

-Community Dialogues: In NURHI 2, community dialogues bring people together at a central location to watch and discuss excerpts from family planning radio and TV products.
-These dialogues provide opportunities for community members to interact and share experiences with social mobilisers and family planning service providers within the community.
+Community dialogues brought people together at central locations to watch, listen and discuss excerpts from family planning radio and TV programming.
+These dialogues provided opportunities for community members to interact and share experiences with each other and get accurate answers to their questions from family planning service providers within the community.

 Mobilizers identified events in their communities, such as weddings, naming ceremonies and graduations, where they spoke with guests about the benefits of modern family planning and where to seek more information and services.
 Celebrants also received branded Get It Together campaign gift items.

 To promote sustainability of its social mobilization activities and the integration of family planning messages across Nigeria, NURHI 2 provided technical assistance to the National Orientation Agency (NOA) to develop its first Social Mobilization Guidelines to serve as a manual to staff and stakeholders on the processes of social mobilization and how various key messages are integrated.